Awesome Children of the 90s Ad

 End the Overalls

 For some reason parents in the 80's and 90's saw it necessary to lock their children into their pants.
-I don't know if this was supposed to be some kind of Puritanical chastity device or a necessary measure to combat pedos, but like all well-intentioned 80s-90s ploys to potentially protect us from the big bad world (was your daycare run by Satanists too?), it backfired royally, and once again it was only us kids who suffered.
+I don't know if this was supposed to be some kind of Puritanical chastity device or a necessary measure to combat pedos in the times of the Satanic daycares (never understood the panic by the way... all I got at my Satanic daycare was a "time out" for pulling my pants down...), but like all well-intentioned 80s-90s ploys to potentially protect us from the big bad world, it backfired royally, and once again it was only us kids who suffered.
 I don't know if that's the reason these particular type of pants became fashionable, but I wouldn't doubt it.

 In any case, these things called "overalls" were somewhat fashionable at the time, especially for girls, but where they at least didn't crowd their style (at least for tomboys), the whole "farmer John" hillbilly look was not only trauma-inducing for anyone who wasn't a girl, but was also potentially hazardous.
 Once again, I speak from personal experience.
 I mean, as weird as it sounds, it's an immutable truth... sometimes in life you just need to be able to take your pants off, or at least be able to get at your merchandise, and that's true for everyone of every time period.
 These pants in question made it damn near impossible to do just that, which is why they were evil.
-I don't know, maybe the Satanist daycare providers were the ones who designed them!
-Clever bastards.
+Either that or I was an idiot kid.

 I happen to remember one panic-inducing bathroom experience at school when I was little, being unable to unhook those metal loops (this was when I was more youngish, you see).
 I just could not unloop them no matter how long I tried, and I wasn't going to go ask someone to "do it for me" because that's embarrassing, ridiculous, and probably could've landed that person in jail.
 And no, there was no zipper or anything else, which in my opinion just makes any piece of clothing a torture device.
 So it was either stay locked in and suffer, of somehow get out of the contraption and do what more and more ferociously needed to be done!
 Well, it wasn't much of a choice either way.
 One way or another, that baby was being born!
 But the seconds turned into minutes.
 I was standing there in the bathroom stall at school desperately tugging on the loops, furiously yanking at the clips, stomping my feet, holding back the internal surge with all my might and strength, doubling over on the wall, clenched up, sweating, every muscle straining, holding that beast back even as it was already stepping out bit by bit... just desperately NEEDING that sweet sweet release.
 That big put-off long-awaited ka-BOOM!... but then... but then!!

 Actually I don't remember how I solved the problem, or if I even did...
-But one thing is for sure... one way or another... it came out... and it was most likely both horrendous and yet utterly GLORIOUS when it did!!
+But one thing is for sure... one way or another... it came out... and it was most likely both horrendous and yet utterly GLORIOUS.
+I'm sure angels with harps descended on each side of me singing "Hallelujah."
 Either way, perhaps I blocked it out for my own good.
 It was fucking traumatic, that's all I know.
 Everyone talks about how great childhood was in the 80s and 90s simply because they've been able to block out things like this!
-This is why I implore people today to never put anyone over (or under) the age of five into these things, and especially anyone who isn't a girl.
+This is why I implore people today to never put anyone over (or under) the age of five into these things.
 Maybe these were cool for guys back in the 30s, but those days done.

 Girls actually do look pretty good in overalls, I got to admit, especially when it's all they got on... but what do I know about "clothing?" ;)